klmnsrffn/klmnsrffn.github.io/README.md

 # Data Scientist

 ## About Me
-I’ve got a B.A. in Philosophy from Universitas Gadjah Mada, where I honed my analytical thinking and reasoning skills.
+A data scientist who’s chuffed to bits about digging into data and turning it into actionable insights.
+With a solid background in philosophy and a knack for leveraging data to solve real-world conundrums, I’ve honed my skills in various data science methodologies, tools, and tech.
 My journey into data science is driven by a passion for blending abstract thinking with practical problem-solving.

 ## Education
 - B.A. in Philosophy, Universitas Gadjah Mada, Yogyakarta, Indonesia.
 August 2020